Greater Reykjavik Area with 60% of population

 Westfjords Region

-Remote and dramatic peninsula with steep fjords, bird cliffs, and Arctic Fox Center.
+Remote peninsula with steep fjords, bird cliffs, and the Arctic Fox Center.

 Nordurland Vestra (Northwest Iceland)